Why Our Family is Traveling the USA in a Converted School Bus for Mental Health Awareness

 So, we’re taking matters into our own hands and becoming the change we want to see.
 In a little less than two weeks, our family will leave Denver, Colorado and all that we have known behind, traveling to communities near you with messages of hope and change.

-Our first stop is Dallas, but we won’t stop there!
-Our bus and grassroots effort, Wide Wonder, will offer up community events across the United States to inspire new perspectives and introduce new language that helps communicate effectively about mental health and addiction, asking all involved to take the “Bus Down Stigma” pledge.
+We’ve stopped in Dallas and Austin TX and shortly we will be arriving in Los Angeles, CA. We won’t stop there!
+Our bus and grassroots effort, Wide Wonder, will offer up community events across the United States to inspire new perspectives and introduce new language that helps communicate effectively about mental health and addiction, asking all involved to take the the Wide Wonder Zero Stigma pledge #WW0Stigma

 In addition to these events, Tim and I will be meeting with mayors, community leaders, organizations, and community influences to discuss how we can all work together.
 I’ll be blogging about my own breakthroughs on the road and sharing personal self-care for my mental health.
 Tim will be interviewing leaders for his podcast, “Get On The Bus.”
 I’ll be training professionals along the way, too, helping them recognize co-occurring mental health issues in the populations they treat.

 And, we will be sharing all of it along the way—on the road—with you.
 We want you to witness the communities, the way we observe them.
-We want to bring you new perspectives.
+I’ll share my personal breakthroughs happening inside the bus, and Tim and I will bring you new perspectives from outside of the bus too.
 Not just the ones the media brings you.
-Not just the scary ones, but the hopeful, real ones!
+The hopeful, real ones!
 The ones where you see people, families, and communities in recovery; the stories that let you know you are not alone.
 The encounters that share the narrative of those in long-term recovery living their most productive lives and contributing massively to their communities.
 You deserve that.
 Wedeserve that.

 It is our hope that you will join us in changing the way we speak about mental health and addiction so that all those in need will, in turn, feel safe asking for help.
 Real and lasting change begins within each of us.
 Then it moves to our families, then out into our communities, and finally throughout our country.
 So, yes, I am an anxious person, and right now, anxiety seems to be my constant companion, but I can’t let that stop me—us.
 Besides, we are not alone in taking this journey.